 Bit 8 of the IEI octet set to "0" indicates a TLV formatted type 4 IE. Hence, the following octet is a length octet.

-As a design rule, it is recommended that IEIs of any TV formatted type 1, T formatted type 2, TLV formatted type 4 or TLV-E formatted type 6 IE follow the rule, even if assumed to be known by all potential receivers.
+As a design rule, it is recommended that IEIs of any TV formatted type 1, T formatted type 2, TLV formatted type 4, TLV-E formatted type 6 IE or TLV-E2 formatted type 8 IE follow the rule, even if assumed to be known by all potential receivers.

 As a design rule, it is recommended that no T formatted type 2 IE is added to the non-imperative part of a standard L3 message.